raymondpambuan/server-less/README.md

 ![image](https://github.com/user-attachments/assets/9b3dbf56-be60-4867-a2f1-c0af677fb13d)

 9. Click `Create function` and enter function name `demofunction`.
 Under Runtime, select `Python 3.12`, and architecture to `x86_64`.
-10. Expand the default execution role, then tick `Use an existing role`, and select the recently created (admin-lambda).
+10. Expand the  `Change default execution role`, then tick `Use an existing role`, and select the recently created (admin-lambda).
 Afterward, click create function.

 ![image](https://github.com/user-attachments/assets/335fe3da-d4a7-4413-a4a5-29ee8817b999)